Henry W. Corbett: Oregon Stage Line

 Corbett became proprietor in 1865 of the Oregon Stage Line.
 This four and six horse stage coach line ran overland daily between Portland, Oregon, and Sacramento, California, and points in between.
 It appears Corbett used both four and six horse coaches depending on the weight of documents carried, the terrain and weather conditions.
 The route ran between Portland and Sacramento going south (and the reverse going north) stopping at Oregon City, Salem, Albany, Corvallis, Eugene, Oakland, Winchester, Roseburg, Canyonville and Jacksonville in Oregon and Yreka, Trinity Centre, Shasta, Red Bluff, Tehama, Chico, Oroville, Marysville and Sacramento in California.
 Through ticket holders could stop over at any of these stops going either way.

 The stage company provided seven-day daily runs from April–December and twelve-day runs during other months.
 Later Corbett cut the seven-day run to a six-day run.
 The steamships to and from San Francisco took five days but only went fortnightly so the stage usually provided a faster means of transport for both mail and passengers.

-There were connecting stage lines running from Sacramento to where the track had reached linking east on to Missouri.
+There were connecting stage lines running from Sacramento to where the rail track under construction had reached linking east on to Missouri.
 These connecting stages were first contracted by Ben Holladay in 1862, who later sold his stage line to Wells Fargo in 1866.
 As the Central Pacific Railroad and Union Pacific Railroad tracks were approaching each other this overland stage-line got shorter.

 Corbett held the contract to carry the mails to Lincoln, California and San Francisco, only giving up that 640-mile route when it conflicted with his responsibilities as a U.S. senator.